input-output-hk/scrypto/README.md

 Public Domain.

-**If you want to check benchmarks for authenticated AVL+ trees, please visit [dedicated repository](https://github.com/input-output-hk/scrypto-benchmarks).**
+**If you want to check benchmarks for authenticated AVL+ trees, please visit [dedicated repository](https://github.com/input-output-hk/scrypto-benchmarks).
+Use the repository as code examples for the trees also.**

 ## Get Scrypto